Incentives (✔ Local, ✔ State, ✔ Federal)

 Television and film companies may receive a tax credit of up to 30% of the money spent on production and post-production.
 Minimum spending is $500,000.

-Through the Georgia Entertainment Industry Investment Act, Georgia provides a 20% tax credit, with the State providing the other 10%.
+Under the Georgia Entertainment Industry Investment Act, Georgia provides a 20% tax credit, with the State covering the remaining 10%.
 Little or no tax liability for your company?
 Transfer your tax credits.

 According to Broderick Johnson, producer of The Blind Side, through the Georgia Department of Economic Development, “…Georgia’s tax break is one of the best, if not the best in the country.”